 c) if at least one access network parameter is longer than 255 (decimal) octets, shall include an extended-AN-parameters field containing one or more access network parameters, such as UE identity, see 3GPP TS 23.502 [3], each of which is longer than 255 (decimal) octets.

+If:

+1) the UE identity is the anonymous SUCI as specified in 3GPP TS 23.003 [8], the UE shall include the Key identifier based UE identity AN-parameter set to a key identifier based UE identity containing a 64-bit random number generated as specified in 3GPP TS 33.501 [5], in the AN-parameters field; or

+2) otherwise:

-The UE identity shall be 5GS mobile identity of type 5G-GUTI, if available, otherwise it shall be the 5GS mobile identity of type SUCI.
+- the UE identity shall be 5GS mobile identity of type 5G-GUTI, if available, otherwise it shall be the 5GS mobile identity of type SUCI.
 The 5GS mobile identities of type 5G-GUTI and of type SUCI are specified in 3GPP TS 24.501 [4].

 The TNGF on reception of EAP-Response/5G-NAS message, forwards the NAS message to the AMF.